Lamia-Zamalo/Manual-Testing-Project-Chaldal-/README.md

-This repository is dedicated to manual testing of Chaldal application.Here, It shows test plan, test metrics, writing test cases, effective reporting bugs discovered during the testing process.
+This repository is dedicated to manual testing of Chaldal application.
+Here, It shows test plan, test metrics, writing test cases, effective reporting bugs discovered during the testing process.

 ## Table of Contents
 - [Test Plan](#test-plan)